MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/data-tables-readme.md

 Currently supported environments:

-- Node.js version 8.x.x or higher
+- LTS versions of Node.js
 - Latest versions of Safari, Chrome, Edge and Firefox

-You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](https://docs.microsoft.com/azure/storage/tables/table-storage-quickstart-portal) or an [Azure CosmosDB database](https://docs.microsoft.com/azure/cosmos-db/create-cosmosdb-resources-portal) to use this package.
+You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](/azure/storage/tables/table-storage-quickstart-portal) or an [Azure CosmosDB database](/azure/cosmos-db/create-cosmosdb-resources-portal) to use this package.

 ### Install the `@azure/data-tables` package